Study Shows What Americans Think About Our Racial Divide…And Who Republicans Blame

 Yet notice who fuels the differences between us:

 Among whites, 28% say Obama has made progress toward improving race relations and 24% say he has tried but failed to make progress.
 But a substantial share of whites (32%) say Obama has made race relations worse.
 This is driven largely by the views of white Republicans, 63% of whom say Obama has made race relations worse (compared with just 5% of white Democrats).

 Sixty-three percent.
 I’d sincerely like to know the thought processes that led a near super-majority of white Republicans to the conclusion that the President has made race relations worse.
 Was it simply the audacity to run for office in the first place?
 What were their expectations?
 A white conservative blaming a black President for damaging race relations harkens back to our deepest and ugliest periods of racial strife.
 It projects an idea that simply by his name, heritage and appearance, he’s “unworthy” to hold the highest office in the land.
 Make no mistake, this has nothing to do with healthcare, taxes, ISIS, marriage equality or the deficit.
 Neither Jimmy Carter nor Bill Clinton was expected to make white America feel better about itself and its history.

-Considering that the racist buffoon who adopted the horribly loaded “birther movement” is now the Republican Presidential nominee, these results should be about as surprising as humidity in the Everglades.
+Considering that the racist buffoon who adopted the horribly loaded “birther movement” is now the president, these results should be about as surprising as humidity in the Everglades.